 What Are Packaged Commodity Rules?

-These rules require clear labelling with information such as manufacturer information, net quantity, minimum price and standardised units of measure.
+These rules require clear labelling with information such as manufacturer information, net quantity, minimum price, and standardised units of measure.
 To protect consumers and promote fairness, penalties are imposed for non-compliance with the rules.

-What Are Packaged Commodities Rules, 2011?
+What Are The Packaged Commodities Rules, 2011?

 Under the Act, the Central Government may appoint a Director of Legal Metrology to perform functions relating to inter-State trade.
+The State Government may appoint a Controller of Legal Metrology to perform functions relating to intra-State trade and commerce.

 What Are The Mandatory Requirements For Packaged Commodities?

-Proper labelling: Each product should have a label that includes important information such as the product name, net weight (weight or volume), and the date of manufacture and expiration date.
+• Proper labelling - Each product should have a label that includes important information such as the product name, net weight (weight or volume), and the date of manufacture and expiration date.

-Ingredient list -Labels should include an ingredient list identifying all of the products' constituents used during production.It will allow allergy sufferers and people with special diet requirements to avoid potentially allergenic ingredients.
+• Ingredient list - Labels should include an ingredient list identifying all of the products' constituents used during production.
+It will allow allergy sufferers and people with special diet requirements to avoid potentially allergenic ingredients.

-MRP (Maximum Retail Price)- Maximum Retail Price, or MRP, should always be clearly displayed on packaging for clarity in pricing.
+• MRP (Maximum Retail Price) - Maximum Retail Price, or MRP, should always be clearly displayed on packaging for clarity in pricing.

-FSSAI logo and licence number- The logo and licence number of the Food Safety and Standards Authority of India (FSSAI) should be visible on the label.
+• FSSAI logo and licence number - The logo and licence number of the Food Safety and Standards Authority of India (FSSAI) should be visible on the label.
 This means that the product complies with the food safety standards for nutritional information.

 Conclusion

-The government is responding to the increase in retail availability of bulk packaged goods by increasing transparency by clearly labelling these items and providing consumers with complete information at point-of-purchase.
+Consumers and businesses need to understand the complexities of packaged goods sold at retail.
+A fair and transparent market environment promotes trust and accountability between shoppers and vendors.
+The government is responding to the increase in retail availability of bulk packaged goods by increasing transparency by clearly labelling these items and providing consumers with complete information at the point of purchase.

 Frequently Asked Questions